Terms of Service

 any unauthorised transaction which you’ve promptly reported (and within 13 months of the transaction), provided you’ve not acted fraudulently or carelessly,

 after you locked your card (but only to the amount of the original authorisation).

 We may also refund you where you’ve used your Curve card to make a payment in the European Economic Area (EEA) without knowing the exact amount beforehand (e.g. when hiring a car) and the final amount is much higher than you reasonably would have expected.

-Just drop us a line through the app or at firstname.lastname@example.org within 8 weeks of the transaction and provide us with any further information we need to look into this.
+Just drop us a line through the app or at firstname.lastname@example.org as soon as you notice it but not later than 13 months after the date of the transaction, and provide us with any further information we need to look into this.
 We’ll then make a decision either to refund the transaction or give you reasons for rejecting your request.

 What can I not use my Curve account and Curve card for?

 We know most customers will but you must use your Curve account and card responsibly.
 You can’t use them: